 MFA, Film Production-Screenwriting, Columbia University, New York City

 BA, English-Creative Writing, University of Colorado, Boulder

-Prior to joining Grady College, Evans taught undergraduate and graduate screenwriting courses at California State University, Fullerton (CSUF); Columbus College of Art and Design (CCAD); and New York Film Academy, Los Angeles (NYFA).
-He also previously worked as a Reader/Story Analyst for Pressman Films, The Tribeca Film Institute, Amazon Studios, and Alcon Entertainment.
+Prior to joining Grady College in 2019, Evans taught undergraduate and graduate screenwriting courses at California State University, Fullerton (CSUF); Columbus College of Art and Design (CCAD); and New York Film Academy, Los Angeles (NYFA).
+He also previously worked as a Reader/Story Analyst for Pressman Films, The Tribeca Film Institute, Alcon Entertainment, and Amazon Studios.

 Evans specializes in genre writing, adaptation, and leading screenwriting workshops for feature, short film, and television writing.
-Previously, he oversaw MFA thesis projects at both CSUF and NYFA.
+Previously, he oversaw MFA thesis screenplays at both CSUF and NYFA.

 Awards and Fellowships

 2012-present: Writers Guild of America, West